OctopusDeploy/docs/docs/deployments/terraform/index.md

 ## Warning messages

-The Terraform steps include a number of unique warning messages that may be displayed in the output if there was a warning.
+The Terraform steps some unique warning messages that may be displayed in the output if there was a warning.
 Below is a list of these warnings along with any troubleshooting steps that can be taken to rectify them.

 ### Terraform-Configuration-UntestedTerraformCLIVersion